KushajveerSingh/notes/docs/ui_ux/books/refactoring_ui.md

 - Font
     - Serif (freight text) - classic/elegant look
     - Rounded sans serif (proxima soft or Roboto) - playful look
-    - Neutral sans serif (freight sans) - planier look, where you use other elements to provide personality
+    - Neutral sans serif (freight sans, Helvetica Neue) - planier look, where you use other elements to provide personality
 - Color
     - Choose what looks best to you
     - Blue - safe and familiar